Whether you need to pay down debt or you simply want to develop better spending habits, making small changes to your routine can have a big impact.

-In fact, the cost of just five little luxuries can add up over time — and cutting them out entirely or reducing them won’t hurt one bit!
+In fact, the cost of just five little luxuries can add up over time, and cutting them out entirely or reducing them won’t hurt one bit!
 (OK, it might hurt a little, but you won’t miss them as long as you have alternatives in place!)

-2. Cable: $1,200 a year
+2. Cable: Save $1,829 a Year

-America loves her coffee.
 ABC News reported that American workers spend around $1,100 annually on coffee, and according to the US Small Business Development Center, 66% of Americans go out for coffee.

 So basically, venturing out to a coffee shop on a regular basis, instead of drinking it at home, is costing you a lot more than you think.